learnk8s/learnk8s.io/src/microsAuthentication/content.md

 As a cluster administrator, you cannot associate a token with a specific audience.

-Anyone with access to the service account token can authenticate itself and are authorized to communicate with any other service running inside the cluster.
+Anyone with access to the service account token can authenticate itself and are authorised to communicate with any other service running inside the cluster.

 The destination service doesn't have any way to verify whether the token it was presented with was meant for itself at all.

+As an example, imagine buying a ticket for a flight from London to New York.

+If you buy a Ticket from British Airways, you can't use the ticket to board a Virgin Atlantic flight.

+Your ticket is bound to a particular audience (British Airways).

+But in the case of Kubernetes, the same ticket (token) can be used with any airline.

 ## Validating tokens with the Token Review API